tafoiji/Multi-threaded-port-scanner/README.md

 ![image](https://github.com/user-attachments/assets/68ac4415-8a27-4301-a571-4580ef50dd4c)

 Application start to scan ports.
-You can stop scanning in every moment by pushing on **Stop** button and change port information.
-You can safely exit application in every moment too.
+You can stop scanning at any moment by pushing on **Stop** button and change port information.
+You can safely exit application at any moment too.

 #### Results